 - The ball, when passed by hand, can not be passed backwards.

-- Teams have possession of the ball for 6 plays or tackles, after which they must hand the ball over to the opponents.
+- Teams have possession of the ball for 6 plays or tackles, after which they must hand it over to the opponents.

-- Players may pass the ball as many times as they like until one of them is tackled (with the ball).
+- Players may pass the ball as often as they like until one is tackled (with the ball).

 - When a player is tackled, the ball carrier then passes the ball backwards by foot along the ground to his teammate.